abhicode/Cookie_Handler/README.md

 # Cookie_Handler

 This application creates a cookie with id, value and expiration time set according to the user and displays the cookie created by sending a subsequent request to the backend.
+It has ReactJS as frontend and node as backend.

 ### Requirements
 This project uses:-